pratyaychandra/Week3-Password-Cracking-with-JTR-and-AI/README.md

 ## ⚖️ Legal & Ethical Notice

 All activities in this repository were performed against files explicitly provided by NetworkWalks Academy for educational lab purposes, in a controlled, isolated environment (personal VMs/machines).
-No unauthorized systems, third-party data, or production infrastructure were accessed.
+No unauthorized systems, third-party data or production infrastructure were accessed.
 Techniques demonstrated here (dictionary attacks, hash extraction, AI-orchestrated tool automation) are intended strictly for authorized security education and ethical hacking training.

 ---